ofersarid/image_gallery/README.md

 # Image Gallery React Challenge

-design and behavior should be similar similar to this gallery: http://www.foxmovies.com/
+design and behavior should be similar to this gallery: http://www.foxmovies.com/

 Includes the ability to add an image (saved to local storage).